mageplaza/magento-2-recent-sales-notification-graphql/README.md

 You can customize the sales pop design and content easily with an HTML-supported and friendly message formula from the admin backend.
 You can change the background image of the popup, the border, text, link and hover link color easily to match your store theme.

 The extension supports A/B testing.
 One child popup will be created and run along with the parent popup so that you can continue to keep track of both and measure which one is more effective.
 In addition, another comprehensive report will let you know how your sales popups are performing, the good, the bad, and the uly of all sales pops will be revealed through the number of views, clicks, and closes to make the comparison more accurately.

-What’s more, **Magento 2 Sales Pop GraphQL is a part of Mageplaza Sales Pop extension that adds GraphQL features.** This highly supports PWA compatibility.

 ## 1. How to install
 Run the following command in Magento 2 root folder: